caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 Considering just the newick specificaiton of the tree, `"(((A,B),(C,D)),E);"`, you can see it built up as a series of clades.
 The inner-most sets of parentheses define two clades, `(A,B)` and `(C,D)`.
 The next set of parentheses out indicates that these two clades together form a larger clade, `((A,B),(C,D))`.
 Finally, the outermost parentheses indicate that the clade `((A,B),(C,D))` is sister to `E`.
 Commas separate sisters within clades, and the whole thing is finished off with a semicolon.
 The format also allows for labels of internal nodes, and the specification of branch lengths.
 Joe Felsenstein wrote an interesting [description and history](https://evolution.genetics.washington.edu/phylip/newicktree.html) of the newick format, which includes details on how to store other types of information in the file format.

 As versatile and simple as newick is for storing trees in files, it isn't great for storing trees in computer memory where you want to do things with them.
-To build and analyze trees it is better to have a format that has a more direct representation of nodes, edges, and their annotations.
+To build and analyze trees it is better to have a format that has a more direct representation of nodes, branches, and their annotations.
 This allows us to directly encode the information noted in the section [The information contained in phylogenies], and to readily extend the data objects as needed.

 The most widely used format for storing phylogenies in the R programming language is as a `phylo` object from the excellent `ape` library [@R-ape].
 The ` read.tree() ` function in the code block above creates a `phylo` object called `phylo_tree` based on the phylogeny we specified as text and named `newick_tree`.
 In a `phylo` object, each node of a phylogeny has a unique number.
 The first consecutive node numbers, from 1 to $n$ where $n$ is the number of tip nodes,  are allocated to the tip nodes.
 The internal nodes are numbered consecutively from there, which in a bifurcating tree will be nodes $n+1$ to $2n-1$.
 The assignment of the node numbers within these ranges is arbitrary, there is no guarantee for example that the same internal node will ahve the same number each time the tree is read.
 The numbers of the nodes that were given when we created the `phylo` object from the newick text are shown in red in Figure \@ref(fig:trees-newick).